 - Fever of 100.0 degrees Fahrenheit or higher

 - Dry cough

 - Shortness of breath

 - Chills

 - Loss of taste or smell

 - Sore throat

 - Muscle aches

 - Swollen hands or feet

 - Congestion or runny nose

 - Rash

 - Nausea or vomiting

 - Diarrhea

 - Other unusual symptoms

-While we understand that many of these symptoms can also be related to non-COVID-19 related issues, we must proceed with an abundance of caution during this Public Health Emergency.
+While we understand that many of these symptoms can also be related to non-COVID-19 related issues.
 These symptoms typically appear 2-7 days after being infected so please take them seriously.
 The Children's Institute follows the Eastern Michigan University criteria for reporting to Telehealth.

-- You will immediately notify the Children's Institute Director and classroom teacher if you become aware of any person with whom your child or you have had contact that exhibits any of the symptoms listed above, and is subsequently advised to self-isolate, quarantine, or has tested positive for COVID-19. - You will immediately notify the Children's Institute Director and classroom teacher if anyone from your place of employment is presumed positive or test positive for COVID-19, whether or not you have had direct contact with that person. - If the Children's Institute sends a child home with a fever of 100.0 degrees or higher, or for any of the above mentioned symptoms, or if you call in and/or verbally tell us about any of the above symptoms it will be reported to EMU Telehealth at 734-487-3865.
-Telehealth then will determine the return date and the course of action to take.
-This could include being required to be symptom free for 72 hours and providing a current COVID Test.
-Home tests are not accepted. - The Children's Institute will report all possible exposure information to EMU Telehealth at 734-487-3865.
-Telehealth then will determine the return date and the course of action to take.
-This could include 10-day quarantine with a COVID Test or 14-day quarantine without a COVID Test.
-Home tests are not accepted.

-- Your child will be required to wash their hands using CDC recommended hand washing procedures throughout the day using warm running water and rubbing with soap for at least 20 seconds.
-Children will be teacher assisted if needed. - That outside of care, in order to control your child's exposure in the community, you will comply with the current Local and State of Michigan Directives. - You must bring you child a complete change of clothes as well as jacket or sweatshirt that will remain at the Children's Institute. - That while present at the facility, each day your child will be in contact with children, families and other employees who are also at risk of community exposure.
+- You will immediately notify the Children's Institute Director and classroom teacher if you become aware of any person with whom your child or you have had contact that exhibits any of the symptoms listed above, and is subsequently advised to self-isolate, quarantine, or has tested positive for COVID-19. - You will immediately notify the Children's Institute Director and classroom teacher if anyone from your place of employment is presumed positive or test positive for COVID-19, whether or not you have had direct contact with that person. - Your child will be required to wash their hands using CDC recommended hand washing procedures throughout the day using warm running water and rubbing with soap for at least 20 seconds.
+Children will be teacher assisted if needed. - That while present at the facility, each day your child will be in contact with children, families and other employees who are also at risk of community exposure.
 No list of restrictions, guidelines or practices will remove 100% of the risk of exposure to COVID-19 as the virus can be transmitted by persons who are asymptomatic and before some people show signs of infection.
-You play a crucial role in keeping everyone in the facility safe and reducing the risk of exposure by following the practices discussed above.
+You play a crucial role in keeping everyone in the facility safe and reducing the risk of exposure by following the practices discussed below.